Best Luxury Hotels in Finland

 In 2024 this central hotel (that’s right beside the railway station) will celebrate its 10-year anniversary.
 It’s a landmark on the horizon, rising 88 metres skyward and offering the best views around.
 Solo Sokos incorporates three restaurants and a rooftop bar at the very top of the tower, Moro Sky Bar, on the 25th floor.
 The hotel provides a playground for kids and a separate family dining area for breakfast, as well as a gym and free access sauna.
 Designed in a modern urban style, bedrooms have mattresses that shape to the body.

-Southern Finland, Helsinki
+Southern Finland, Porvoo

-Southern Finland, Helsinki, Kruununhaka
+Southern Finland, Helsinki, Kluuvi

 Hotel Kämp